WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

    how data is laid out in memory.
 For 2D arrays this is often row-major order but it gets more complicated for multidimensional arrays and for Images.

 DataStore wrappers have different iterators, because DataStore has a list-like structure with nodes of type :cpp:expr:`DataStoreNode`.
 The list is unidirectional, so reverse iterator is not available.
-The default iterator over GenericDataList, the one you obtain with :cpp:func:`begin <LLU::MContainer\< MArgumentType::DataStore >::begin>` and :cpp:func:`end <LLU::MContainer\< MArgumentType::DataStore >::end>`, is a proxy iterator of type :cpp:class:`DataStoreIterator`.
+The default iterator over GenericDataList, obtained with :cpp:func:`begin <LLU::MContainer\< MArgumentType::DataStore >::begin>` and :cpp:func:`end <LLU::MContainer\< MArgumentType::DataStore >::end>`, is a proxy iterator of type :cpp:class:`DataStoreIterator`.